Trusted WordPress tutorials, when you need them most.

 Bodoni Poster is a modern serif design used for site headings, high-end fashion branding, and logos.
 It uses thick and thin strokes for extreme contrast.

 This makes it ideal for creating bold and eye-catching designs with a dramatic impact.
-This might be great for any type of bold-facing business, like a car dealership, restaurant, or hair salon, and any brand with a large personality.
+This might be great for any type of bold-facing business, like a car dealership, hair salon, or restaurant, as well as any brand with a large personality.

 Best for: Local businesses